 TS–027 Design and construction requirements for working standard measures of volume

-To prescribe the requirements for the design and construction of Working Standard measures of volume used by an Accredited Person when inspecting and verifying trade approved liquid measuring instruments.
+This policy prescribes the requirements for the design and construction of working standard measures of volume used by an Accredited Person when inspecting and verifying trade approved liquid measuring instruments.

 This policy does not apply to conical brim measures (see below picture).